Machine Learning for Centrifugal Pump Design

 Inputs

 The power of 3D Inverse Design means that we can use just 5 input parameters to create a large and rich design space wherein we hope to find a significantly better performing optimal design.
 4 of the parameters relate the distribution of blade loading across the blade, and the 5th controls the width of the trailing edge.
-TD1 also uses an ML algorithm to recommend appropriate ranges for your input variables, so that the design space is not too wide, resulting in ‘impossible’ designs, nor too narrow which might preclude a genuine, usable optimum being found.
+TURBOdesign1 also uses an Machine Learning algorithm to recommend appropriate ranges for your input variables, so that the design space is not too wide, resulting in ‘impossible’ designs, nor too narrow which might preclude a genuine, usable optimum being found.
+This innovation, combined with a smart understanding of constraints (see below) means the the Reactive Response Surface Machine Learning method requires many fewer datapoints than other gradient or genetic based optimizers.
+Accelerating the time to survey the design space in the search for the optimum centrifugal pump design.

 Figure 4: The entire blade design space is described in just 5 parameters